crxig-rxberts/user-service-archived/README.md

 ## Running locally

-### To run the service locally you will need to run psql server locally and create user
+### To run user-service locally you will need to run a psql server locally

 MacOS